saurabhpojhi/Train-a-neural-network-model-for-Image-Classification/README.md

 # Train-a-neural-network-model-for-Image-Classification

-Aim: Your task is to train a neural network model on the provided training data and reach the maximum accuracy you can achieve.
+Aim: Our task is to train a neural network model on the provided training data and reach the maximum accuracy you can achieve.
 Dataset consists of 2400 total images distributed across the training, validation and test set.

 Dataset consists of 3 folders Training, Validation and Testing which have 6 different classes: